Lectio Divina: A Lector's Approach

 explanations on this method of reading and praying with

-One of the easiest-to-use methods among all of these is
+However, one of the easiest-to-use methods among all of

-explained by Fr.
+these is explained by Fr.
 Daniel Harrington and Fr.
-James Martin
+James

 The method includes four basic steps, or questions to ask ourselves when reading